TheVishalKumar369/The-Interstellar-Signature/paper/paper.md

 The software leverages datasets from the Planetary Data System [@pds2025] and Gaia Archive [@esa2025], and visualization tools such as NASA Eyes [@nasaeyes2025], Celestia [@celestia2025], and SpaceEngine [@spaceengine2025].

+# Software

+The software developed for this work, Interstellar Signature v1.0.0 [@InterstellarSignature2025], is open-source and archived at Zenodo.